1816

 1865

-The war effectively ended when Confederate General Robert E. Lee surrender his troops to Union General Ulysses S Grant at the Court House in Virginia.
+The war effectively ended when Confederate General Robert E. Lee surrender his troops to Union General Ulysses S. Grant at the Court House in Virginia.

-Started the Farmington Christian Church with 23 members.
+On October 6th he started the Farmington Christian Church with 23 members.

-He remained firm in his abolitionist views that neither white nor black but all should have equal rights and he invited everyone to attend this church
+He remained firm in his abolitionist views that neither white nor black but all should have equal rights and he invited everyone to attend this church.

 1872